 If a family has a concern regarding the behavior of the Director, they should request a meeting with the Director to discuss the concern.
 If they feel their concerns have not been adequately addressed by the Director, they should present their grievance in writing to the Director of the School of Biological Sciences (SBS).
 The Director of SBS will respond in writing to the parent and if necessary, schedule a meeting with all parties involved.

-NOTE: BioKids has the right to terminate services with a family if it is believed that continuing services is not mutually beneficial.
-Notice does not need to be given in such circumstances where we feel there is an inherent health and safety risk to the children, staff or families.
+BioKids reserves the right to terminate services with a family if it is believed that continuing services is not mutually beneficial.
+Notice does not need to be given in such circumstances.

 COMMUNITY CLASSROOM ENVIRONMENT